modules

 Published September 2, 2023

 Markdown is a text processing library that takes readable text and converts it into HTML.
 Started over 20 years ago, it is now a widely-used library that makes it easy for people to write text documents that can be easily and predictably converted into HTML.
-Quick example - the Markdown syntax "this is **important**" converts to "this is important " after passing through a Markdown converter.
+Quick example - the Markdown syntax "this is **important**" converts to "this is important" after passing through a Markdown converter.
 There are many "flavors" of Markdown today - most include the basic syntax and many include their version of "extended Markdown".
 Examples include Github-flavored Markdown and CommonMark.
-Predictably, there have been Markdown-related Drupal contrib
+Predictably, there have been Markdown-related Drupal contrib modules

 Smart Trim module - past, present, and future